The Board of Trustees is a diverse range of individuals, with a wealth of experience and skills that help us run the charity.

 Appointed to the Board of Trustees in May 2016, Tom has been operating as a senior executive, providing guidance and advice to the Boards of three FTSE 100 PLCs for over 15 years, following a 16 year career, since qualification, in an international law firm.

-A media trained issues manager and governance expert, Tom has been a Financial Conduct Authority approved non-executive director of Factories Mutual Insurance Limited, the principal subsidiary of FM Global, and Chair of its Risk Committee since 2011.
-He is also a Member of the Law Society and Member of The City of London Solicitors Company as well as Executive Committee member of the GC100 and Co-Chair of its Professional Development standing group.
+A media trained issues manager and governance expert, Tom has been a Financial Conduct Authority approved non-executive director of Factories Mutual Insurance Limited, a subsidiary of FM Global, and Chair of its Risk Committee since 2011.
+He is Company Secretary to the Board of the Manchester Airport Group and a member of its Executive Committee, with line management responsibilities for its Internal Audit, Risk and Insurance and Health and Safety functions.
+He is also a Member of the Law Society.

 Between 2002 – 2007, he was a Trustee of a UK pension fund, managing circa £900million of assets.
 He was also a Non-executive director of the Solicitors Regulatory Authority (SRA) and its Professional Standard Financial Resources and Regulatory Risk Committees between 2009 – 2014.
 Tom also undertook the role of General Council and Company Secretary at United Utilities Group PLC between December 2007 – March 2011 and General Counsel and Company Secretary, Barratt Developments PLC between April 2011 – January 2016.